 – Ball of string, so you can find your way out of the Louvre before your next birthday

-– Egyptologist to help with deciphering the hieroglyphics on the visitors map
+– Egyptologist to help with deciphering the hieroglyphics on the visitors’ map

-- Sense of humour.
+– A sense of humour.

-10) Spanish Steps, Rome: Generally the only time I get excited about a flight of stairs is when I get to the top.. you see it’s just not that easy to get excited about a bunch of stairs.
+The first set of stairs to make the worst tourist attractions in Europe list.
+Generally, the only time I get excited about a flight of stairs is when I get to the top.. you see it’s just not that easy to get excited about a bunch of stairs.
 The last stairway that I thoroughly enjoyed was the one Led Zeppelin came up with in 1971.
 As a general rule, stairs are just not that interesting to sane, rational people.
 The Spanish steps also happen to be the best way to get down the hill when you’re at the top, that’s probably about the best part about them… oh yeh and they get ridiculously slippery in the wet so be careful if it rains as falling down 135 steps would be somewhat unpleasant and ironically also probably the most memorable part of the entire Spanish Steps experience…

 Conclusions about the worst tourist attractions in Europe